dominicbeesley/blitter-vhdl-6502/doc/API.md

 The BBC Micro series feature a "page-wide" address expansion mechanism that allows hardware to appear outside the normal memory map.
-This is useful where there is a limited address space, such as on 8-bit CPU's limited to 64K of memory.
+This is useful where there is a limited address space, such as on 8-bit CPUs limited to 64K of memory.

 The Blitter and Paula use 3 registers to control access to the JIM memory